fleshascs/GoldSrc-Master-Server-NodeJS/README.md

-# GoldSrc Master-Server with NodeJS
+# GoldSrc Master-Server on NodeJS

-## Compile into linux binary
+## Compile into linux executable

 make sure to have a pkg installed